-Ways to save for rising bills.
+Way to save for rising costs

 Try to drive less

-According to government figures, 25% of car journeys are under a mile and 71% are under five miles.
-Can you walk or cycle instead?
+According to government figures, 26% of journeys are under a mile and 71% are under five miles.* Can you walk or cycle instead?
 Either will keep you fit, while driving less will save you money on the cost of running a car.
 A step counter or activity tracker can help you stay motivated; you might already have a free app on your phone that does this.
 When you do need to drive, find ways to make your fuel go further in our handy guide.

 Sell, swap and share in your community

 See which swap and sell groups and boot fairs are local to you.
 Freecycle, Olio and Nextdoor are great places to start.
+And don’t forget about online options like Vinted.
+You could pick up second-hand items for less, or make some money yourself by having a clear out, it’s a win win.

 Spend less on insurance